patricebechard/rasa/docs/core/fallback-actions.rst

 Handling Low Core Confidence
 ----------------------------

-Similar as users might send unexpected messages, it is also possible that their behavior might lead them down unknown conversation paths.
+As users might send unexpected messages, it is possible that their behavior will lead them down unknown conversation paths.
 Rasa's machine learning policies such as the :ref:`ted_policy` are optimized to handle these unknown paths.

-To handle cases where even the machine learning policies can't predict the next action with confidence, make sure to add the :ref:`rule-policy` to your policy configuration.
-The :ref:`rule-policy` will predict a default action if no :ref:`policy<policies>` has a prediction for the next action of the assistant which crosses a configurable threshold.
+To handle cases where even the machine learning policies can't predict the next action with high confidence, make sure to add the :ref:`rule-policy` to your policy configuration.
+The :ref:`rule-policy` will predict a default action if no :ref:`policy<policies>` has a next action prediction with confidence above a configurable threshold.

-You can configure the action which is run in case low of Core confidence as well as the threshold for this as follows:
+You can configure the action that is run in case low of Core confidence as well as the corresponding confidence threshold as follows:

 .. code-block:: yaml